DIT113-V22/group-01/README.md

       post- office (broker) and then it is forwarded to everyone that needs that message.

     - **Why do we need a broker?**
-    - We will need a broker to connect the app to the SMCE so we can practice driving.
+    <br>We will need a broker to connect the app to the SMCE so we can practice driving.

     - **How may a Mosquitto broker be set up?**
-    - Here's a clear explanation for how to download Mosquitto.
+    <br>Here's a clear explanation for how to download Mosquitto.
 Choose your operating system and follow the instructions:[Download Mosquitto](https://mosquitto.org/download/)

 2. We need to download SMCE (the car environment), which will allow you to practice and improve your skills.
     - **How are we going about doing it?**
-    - Please see this page for instructions on how to install SMCE on [MacOs](https://github.com/ItJustWorksTM/smce-gd/wiki/MacOS-setup), [Windows](https://github.com/ItJustWorksTM/smce-gd/wiki/Windows-setup), or [Debian based Linux](https://github.com/ItJustWorksTM/smce-gd/wiki/Debian-based-Linux-setup)
+    <br>Please see this page for instructions on how to install SMCE on [MacOs](https://github.com/ItJustWorksTM/smce-gd/wiki/MacOS-setup), [Windows](https://github.com/ItJustWorksTM/smce-gd/wiki/Windows-setup), or [Debian based Linux](https://github.com/ItJustWorksTM/smce-gd/wiki/Debian-based-Linux-setup)

 3. Download **Crusher's crash course** from Google play